 ExhibitsSeveral permanent exhibitions occupy most of the New York City Fire Museum.
 The Firefighting on Parade focuses on the history of parades that have been led by firefighters in New York City since the early 19th century.
 Authentic plaques, banners, badges, lighting and other decorative items are on display in this gallery.
 A vintage Steinway hose carriage is one of the highlights of this permanent exhibit.
-The Romance of Firefighting honours the brave individuals who passionately volunteered to keep NYC's streets safe from blazes.
+The Romance of Firefighting honors the brave individuals who passionately volunteered to keep NYC's streets safe from blazes.
 Certificates, paintings and sculptures shed some light on some of the city's earliest firefighters.
-The Fire Apparatus hall includes an array of classic vehicles, steam engines and other equipment from numerous eras.
+The first floor gallery includes an array of classic vehicles, steam engines and other equipment from numerous eras.
 For example, this exhibit features a coal-powered La France engine from 1901.
 Primarily made of wood, a Farnam pumper from the 19th century will surely impress visitors as well.
-At the Tools and Uniforms exhibit, the evolution of firefighting equipment takes centre stage.
+At the Tools and Uniforms exhibit, the evolution of firefighting equipment takes center stage.
 Stokes baskets, roof saws, iron axes and Draeger smoke helmets are some of the items that can be seen in this section of the museum.
-One of the most recent additions to the permanent gallery space is the 9/11 Memorial Room.
-This area pays tribute to 343 fallen heroes who made the ultimate sacrifice during the attacks on the World Trade Centers on 09/11/2001.
+The 9/11 Memorial Room pays tribute to 343 fallen heroes who made the ultimate sacrifice during the attacks on the World Trade Centers on 09/11/2001.
 The poignant exhibit includes tools and artefacts that have been recovered from the ruins of the destructed towers.
 Additionally, the 9/11 Memorial Room examines the regional and global effects of the terrorist attacks.

-Visiting New York City Fire MuseumSituated in the heart of Lower Manhattan, the New York City Fire Museum is conveniently accessible from nearly all major points of the borough.
-Served by the busy C and E lines of the New York City subway system, the Spring Street station is located within two blocks of the museum.
+Visiting New York City Fire MuseumSituated in the heart of Lower Manhattan, the New York City Fire Museum is conveniently accessible from all major points of the borough.
+Served by the busy 1, 6, C and E lines of the New York City subway system, the Spring Street station is located within two blocks of the museum.
 Additional train service is available at the nearby Houston Street and Canal Street stops.
-All of these underground stations essentially link the neighbourhood with the rest of NYC.
-The narrow, historic roads that surround the museum also get plenty of bus service by the Metropolitan Transportation Authority.
+All of these underground stations essentially link the neighborhood with the rest of NYC.
+The narrow, historic roads that surround the museum also get plenty of bus service by MTA buses.
 Additionally, promenades along the eastern banks of the scenic Hudson River are just a short walk from the New York City Fire Museum.
-The Holland Tunnel, one of the busiest vehicular passages in Manhattan, also runs through several blocks that surround the museum.
+There are numerous eateries throughout the area within walking distance of the museum.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.